 To grow microgreens successfully, you start off with a container (a long, rectangular one is best) and fill it with a growing medium (such as potting soil).
 You can also use grow bags as containers for your plants – for more information, check out my article on using grow bags indoors.

-From there, you will need a good source of sunlight (such as a south-facing window) and enough water to keep the seedlings growing.
+From there, you will need a good source of light (such as a south-facing window or grow light) and enough water to keep the seedlings growing.
 You should not need to fertilize, since the seeds and the potting mix should provide enough nutrition for the seedlings to reach harvesting size (generally 1 to 3 inches tall).

 For more information, check out this article on growing microgreens from the Penn State University Extension.